 If the value of nodes is a linear function of the influences from the nodes linked to it, then the system is linear, otherwise it is non-linear.
 Linear networks have a single attractor, i.e. a single configuration of node states that the network converges towards no matter what the starting point, corresponding to the global optimum.
 Their utility function thus looks like that shown in Figure 2 above.
 This means we can use a 'hill-climbing' approach (where each node always moves directly towards increased local utility) because local utility increases always move the network towards the global optimum.

-Non-linear networks, by contrast, are characterized by having multiple attractors and ultrametric (bumpy) utility functions, like that shown in Figure 4:
+Non-linear networks, by contrast, are characterized by having utility functions with multiple peaks (i.e. local optima) and multiple attractors, as in Figure 4: